Suriya2210/Suriya2210/README.md

 ### Hello people!!! 👋

-- 🌱 Currently learning to exist
+- 🌱 Breathe.
+Relax.
+Exist.
 - 💻 Loves open-source applications and tech
 - 🏎️ Into cars but doesn't own one
 - 💬 Ask me about troubleshooting